Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

 Here, the summation is over gas cells within the radius of the galaxy, defined as $2 R_{\rm *,1/2}$ (see \S\ref{sec:data-and-sample}), and $\phi_{\rm gas}$ is the gravitational potential at the location of a gas cell.
 The integration of the right-hand side of Eq.~\eqref{eq:energy-conservation-eff} is the cumulative value accounting for both feedback and cooling.
 Because AGN feedback dominates the feedback energy after $t_{12}$ (see Eq.~\ref{eq:energy-ratio} and the texts below it), we can obtain $E_{\rm fdbk}$ as

-where $\eta_{\rm thermal} = 0.02$ is the efficiency of the thermal-mode feedback \citep{weinbergerSupermassiveBlackHoles2018}, The radiative cooling is dominated by star-forming gas cells because of their high density and the sensitive dependence of the cooling rate on gas density.
+where $\eta_{\rm thermal} = 0.02$ is the efficiency of the thermal-mode feedback \citep{weinbergerSupermassiveBlackHoles2018}. {\revised To exclude the contribution from mergers to $\dot{M}_{\rm BH}$ in the estimation of $E_{\rm agn}$, we take the field {\tt BH\_CumEgyInjection\_QM} from the catalog of TNG to obtain the feedback energy injected by the BH in the thermal mode.} The radiative cooling is dominated by star-forming gas cells because of their high density and the sensitive dependence of the cooling rate on gas density.
 Unfortunately, star-forming gas cells are not resolved by the simulation, which prevents us from computing the cooling rate directly. \citet{weinbergerSupermassiveBlackHoles2018} suggested an alternative way to estimate the cooling loss by subtracting the feedback energy deposited to the star-forming gas cells.
 This gives a value of $\eta_{\rm eff} \approx 10\%$--$20\%$ for TNG, as shown in their figure 1.
 Substituting Eqs.~\eqref{eq:e-bind} and \eqref{eq:e-fdbk} into Eq.~\eqref{eq:energy-conservation-eff}, we can obtain the condition for the ending of the fast SMBH accretion as

 where $\eta_{\rm eff}^{-1} \approx 5$--$10$ for TNG.

 Fig.~\ref{fig:gas-unbinding} shows the change of $E_{\rm bind}$ and $E_{\rm agn}$ as a function of time around the transition point $t_{\rm 23}$.
 As expected, the total binding energy $E_{\rm bind}$ stops increasing at $t_{\rm 23}$, indicating that part of the gas that flows from the halo to the galaxy is ejected by feedback.
 The feedback energy $E_{\rm agn}$ from AGN starts to rise rapidly at $\approx 2\Gyr$ prior to $t_{\rm 23}$, consistent with the duration $\tau_{2}$ of Phase-2 shown in Fig.~\ref{fig:fit-info}. $E_{\rm agn}$ surpasses $E_{\rm bind}$ at $\approx 0.2 \Gyr$ prior to $t_{\rm 23}$, and reaches $\approx 7\times E_{\rm bind}$ at $t_{\rm 23}$.
 Thus, the condition given by equation \eqref{eq:condition-t-23} is satisfied, and the fast SMBH accretion is stopped.